vaostic/stats2021_exer_multipleRegression/README.md

 # Multiple Regression Exercise

+A video demonstration of this assignment is available at: https://youtu.be/r8hxmvKeQYE

 ## Summary of steps to complete

 - [ ] Fork this repository so you have your own copy to work on.